 Training to run a 5K race is a great way to motivate yourself.
-It's a clearly defined goal, the deadline is fixed and when you finish there are people cheering your accomplishment.
+It's a clearly defined goal, the deadline is fixed and when you finish people are cheering your accomplishment.
 It can be a huge rush of excitement.

 Running with dozens or hundreds of other people can also be intimidating.
 To help you better prepare, I asked race directors and race timers for their insights.
 Here's what they shared with me.

 Don't think you have to run the entire race.
 Many people do something called Run/Walk.
 They run for a while and walk to recover.

 You can train to Run/Walk for set periods of time or distance.
 Run for five minutes, then walk for two.
 Run for half a mile, then walk until your heart rate recovers.
 Keep repeating until you cross the finish line.